Greenhouse Film Complete Guide: Types, Benefits and Uses

 2. UV Resistance / UV Stabilization (Compulsory)

 UV stabilization is essential for the film’s durability.
+A UV-stabilized greenhouse film:

 • Does not become brittle under harsh sunlight